hxxr/rpi-player/README.md

 player.c uses DMA to produce PWM waveforms.
 By default the DMA channel to use is set to channel 5, however this may be changed.

 \
-player.h exposes a function from regtool.c for changing the DMA channel:
+player.h exposes a function from driver.c for changing the DMA channel:
 ```c
 /* Set DMA channel to use.
 You can use channel 0, 4, 5 or 6.
 Default 5.
    Run this before queuePlay().  */